roshan-lal-dia/my-github-gists/README.md

 ## Future gist plans
- - how to conduct a symposium
+ - how to conduct a symposium - StellaMarys CSE edition